 Iceland is one of the most exciting places to visit for a nature photographer.
 The landscapes are absolutely wild -- active volcanos, thunderous waterfalls, crystalline glaciers, rugged coastlines, geothermal pools, powerful geysers, and sculpted blue ice caves that are among the most incredible subjects to photograph.
 In addition, the Icelandic horses make awesome subjects, and isolated churches and quaint villages are also photogenic.
 In winter, this incredible island nation is even more dramatic.
 The cold climate allows us to safely explore ice caves, the snow shrouded waterfalls are partially frozen, and the reduced hours of daylight allow you to capture the stunning aurora borealis in all its glory.
 Join Jim for a most remarkable experience in photography.
 You will learn a lot about correctly exposing for snow and ice, shooting the night sky, using HDR, and post-processing your images to get the most out of each shot.

-Land cost: $6895 USD.
-Includes nine nights best available lodging based on double occupancy, all ground transportation including tours in super-trucks, all meals starting from welcome dinner to breakfast on day 10, services of an Icelandic guide throughout the tour, services of special guide for the ice caves, safety equipment for entering ice caves, photo instruction, and critiques on demand.
+Land cost: $7695 USD.
+Includes nine nights best available lodging based on double occupancy, all ground transportation including tours in super-trucks, all meals starting from welcome dinner to breakfast on day 10, services of an Icelandic guide throughout the tour, services of special guide for the ice cave, safety equipment for entering ice cave, photo instruction, and critiques on demand.

 Not included: International airfare, travel insurance, alcohol, and items of a personal nature.